-In my twenties, I worked part-time as a respiratory therapist.
-My very first case after being trained to do a “Code 4” was a five-year-old boy who was hit by a truck.
-Despite our best efforts, he eventually died.
-His death was the single biggest factor motivating me to search far and wide for sensible answers to life’s toughest questions.
-I’ve helped tens of thousands of people over the years because of how his death impacted me and I’m just getting started.
+His death was a huge factor that motivated me to search far and wide for sensible answers to life’s toughest questions.
+I’ve helped tens of thousands of people over the years and I’m just getting started.

-From a near-sighted earthly perspective, his physical death by an accident was certainly a horrible tragedy.
+From a limited earthly perspective, his physical death by murder was certainly a horrible tragedy.
 But from a more far-sighted viewpoint, his short life was a grand-slam homerun.
-The same could be true for those who are murdered.
+The same could be true for others who are murdered.

 Even something as horrible as murder can result in a greater good.
 Universe/Life is so wisely and lovingly set up that there are endless safety nets and opportunities to convert “sad and bad” into good.
 I hope this helps those with a loved one who killed or were killed.